discreetlogcontracts/dlcspecs/MultiOracle.md

 This discarding is the primary opinion decidedly made from the design space by this proposal, and discarding any less leads to better guarantees at the expense of more CETs.
-The resulting CET(s) can then either be used (in the case of maximize coverage) or shrunk until they cover as little as possible while still containing `[start - minFail, end + minFail]` by repeatedly cutting them in half on either side.
+The resulting CET(s) can then either be used (in the case of maximize coverage) or shrunk until they cover as little as possible while still containing `[start - minSupport, end + minSupport]` by repeatedly cutting them in half on either side.
-This process results in 1-3 secondary oracle CETs for ever single CET of the primary oracle.
+This process results in 1 to 3 secondary oracle CETs for ever single CET of the primary oracle (see [algorithm below](#algorithm)).

 ### 2-of-2 Oracles with Bounded Error